EvidenZ Reaches Market Capitalization of $5.80 Million (BCDT)

-EvidenZ (BCDT) traded flat against the dollar during the 24-hour period ending at 8:00 AM Eastern on June 5th.
+EvidenZ (BCDT) traded flat against the dollar during the 1-day period ending at 14:00 PM ET on June 8th.
+One EvidenZ coin can currently be purchased for $0.15 or 0.00000475 BTC on major cryptocurrency exchanges.
 Over the last seven days, EvidenZ has traded flat against the dollar.
-EvidenZ has a market capitalization of $5.80 million and approximately $245,049.00 worth of EvidenZ was traded on exchanges in the last day.
-One EvidenZ coin can currently be purchased for approximately $0.15 or 0.00000475 BTC on popular cryptocurrency exchanges.
+EvidenZ has a total market cap of $5.80 million and approximately $245,049.00 worth of EvidenZ was traded on exchanges in the last day.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.